Mimomattis/flyingPace/README.md

 - Defines the learning generation from which learning is started.
 If 'gen{n}' is already existent in the
 local working directory, learning can be started from 'gen{n+1}'

-'  finalGen : 10' (required, default: 10)
+`  finalGen : 10` (required, default: 10)

 - Defines the final learning generation

-'  systemName: str' (required)
+`  systemName: str` (required)

 - Short descriptive name for the system

-'  CPUHost: str, None' (required)
+`  CPUHost: str, 'local'` (required)

 - `str` Hostname of the machine, on which the cpu calculations are done (DFT and LAMMPS calculations).
-Assumes that there is a functioning installation of LAMMPS and the used DFT code on the cpu machine,
+Assumes that there is a functioning installation of LAMMPS and the used DFT code on the cpu machine and that
-there are workingslurm scripts 'explorationRunScript' for LAMMPS and 'aimdRunScript' and 'scfRunScript' for the DFT code.
+there are working slurm scripts 'explorationRunScript' for LAMMPS and 'aimdRunScript' and 'scfRunScript' for the DFT code.
 Assumes also a working authentification on the cpu machine with ssh-key

-- `None` The cpu calculations are done (DFT and LAMMPS calculations) are done locally
+- `'local'` The cpu calculations (DFT and LAMMPS calculations) are done locally

-'  CPUUser: str' (required)
+`  CPUUser: str` (required if `CPUHost` not `'local'`)

 - Username for the cpu machine

-'  CPUJumpHost' (optional)
+`  CPUJumpHost` (optional)

 - If the connection to the cpu machine is only opssible via a jump server, provide the hostname with this option

+`  GPUHost: str, 'local'` (required)

+- `str` Hostname of the machine, on which the gpu calculations are done (pacemaker runs).
+Assumes that there is a functioning installation of pacemaker on the gpu machine and that there is a working slurm script 'pacemakerRunScript'.
+Assumes also a working authentification on the gpu machine with ssh-key

+- `'local'` The gpu calculations (pacemaker runs) are done locally

+`  GPUUser: str` (required if `GPUHost` not `'local'`)

+- Username for the gpu machine

+`  GPUJumpHost` (optional)

+- If the connection to the gpu machine is only opssible via a jump server, provide the hostname with this option